snaheth/azure-resource-manager-rpc/v1.0/common-api-contracts.md

             "description": "All encryption configuration for a resource."
         },
         "subProperties": {
-            "enabled": {
+            "infrastructureEncryption": {
-                "type": bool,
+                "type": string numb,
                 "metadata": {
 "description": "(Optional) Discouraged to include in resource definition.
 Only needed where it is possible to disable platform (AKA infrastructure) encryption.
-Azure SQL TDE is an example of this.”
+Azure SQL TDE is an example of this.
+Values are enabled and disabled.”
                 }
             }
             "customerManagedKeyEncryption": {